nerdyman/dx-scripts/README.md

-# WSL Developer Experience (DX) Scripts
+# Developer Experience (DX) Scripts

-Scripts to improve DX on Windows Subsystem for Linux distros.
+Scripts to improve Developer Experience.

 ## What do the Scripts do?

-- Install WSL Ubuntu (or copy existing install)
 - Install useful distro packages
 - Install and configure [Zsh](https://www.zsh.org/)
   - Set the default shell to Zsh